ronin1777/Eccomerce-APi/README.md

   # Load the site at http://127.0.0.1:8000
   ```
   ### dokcer
-  First in project root Create a file named scripts and inside it create a file named run.sh with the same content
+  First in project root Create a file named scripts and inside it create a file named run.sh with the same content:
 ```
 #!/bin/sh